SciML/SciMLBase.jl/docs/src/interfaces/Common_Keywords.md

 # Common Keyword Arguments

-The following defines the keyword arguments which are meant to be preserved throughout all of the SciMLProblem cases (where applicable).
+The following defines the keyword arguments which are meant to be preserved throughout all of the AbstractSciMLProblem cases (where applicable).

 ## Default Algorithm Hinting